Brain Aneurysm Repair

 A Brain aneurysm repair is a major surgical procedure that your doctor may recommend to treat a cerebral aneurysm.
 An aneurysm is a weakened area in a blood vessel wall that widens and bulges.
 Over time, this weakened area can grow, stretch, and balloon outward.
 Aneurysms are serious health conditions because they can burst and cause life-threatening bleeding.

-Not all cerebral aneurysms need to be treated.
+Brain Aneurysm Treatment in Delhi-Not all cerebral aneurysms need to be treated.
 Small aneurysms are less likely to burst and may only require frequent monitoring.
 Your doctor will evaluate many factors when considering brain aneurysm repair.
 These include the size and location of your aneurysm, the presence or absence of symptoms, your age and medical conditions, and the presence or absence of other risk factors for aneurysm rupture.

 Your doctor may only recommend a brain aneurysm repair if other treatment options with less risk of complications have failed.
 Talk with your doctor about all of your treatment options and consider getting a second opinion.